Write Path

 The chunk writer applies a filter pipeline when persisting chunk payloads:

-- Magic number writing
+- magic number writing

 - CRC32 computation

-- Optional Snappy compression
+- optional Snappy compression

 These produce a self-describing chunk header and robust payload handling.